NBA Trade Rumors: Sixers Could Offer Dario Saric And Robert Covington For Jimmy Butler, Per ‘Bleacher Report’

-Since the 2018 NBA season started, the Philadelphia 76ers have been aggressively searching on the market for superstars who can play alongside Ben Simmons and Joel Embiid in the upcoming 2018-2019 NBA season.
+Since the 2018 NBA season started, the Philadelphia 76ers have been aggressively searching on the market for superstars who can play alongside Ben Simmons and Joel Embiid.

 Unfortunately, their top targets in the free agency and trade markets ended up joining other teams.
 LeBron James signed with the Los Angeles Lakers, while Kawhi Leonard was traded to the Toronto Raptors.

-Days before training camp stars, another NBA superstar is expected to be available on the trade market – Jimmy Butler of the Minnesota Timberwolves.
+Days before training camp is scheduled to begin, another NBA superstar is expected to be available on the trade market — Jimmy Butler of the Minnesota Timberwolves.
 Jon Krawczynski of The Athletic reported that the All-Star guard will be meeting with Timberwolves Head Coach Tom Thibodeau and General Manager Scott Layden this week to discuss his future in Minnesota.
-If the Timberwolves will not get an assurance that Butler intends to stay beyond the 2018-19 NBA season, rival executives expect Butler to be on the trading block before the February NBA trade deadline.
+Should the Timberwolves not get an assurance that Butler intends to stay beyond the 2018-19 NBA season, rival executives expect Butler to be on the trading block before the February NBA trade deadline.

 According to Sean Highkin of Bleacher Report, one of the potential landing spots for Jimmy Butler is the Philadelphia 76ers.